 Title IX Advisors

 The Complainant and Respondent are entitled to have a Title IX Advisor of their choosing accompany them to any meeting or proceeding within the Title IX Formal Grievance process if they choose.
 The parties may select whoever they wish to serve as their Title IX Advisor if the Title IX Advisor is eligible and available.
 At the hearing, cross-examination is required and must be conducted by the parties’ Title IX Advisors.
 The parties are not permitted to directly cross-examine each other or any witnesses.
-If a party does not have a Title IX Advisor for a hearing, KHSC-KansasCOM will appoint a trained Title IX Advisor for the limited purpose of conducting any cross-examination during the hearing.
+If a party does not have a Title IX Advisor for a hearing, KHSU-KansasCOM will appoint a trained Title IX Advisor for the limited purpose of conducting any cross-examination during the hearing.
 Contact the Title IX Coordinator to obtain a list of those individuals available to serve as a Title IX Advisor.

 Sanctions and Remedial Action